-Breeze makes the task of creating your giving statements easy and we wanted to put together an article walking you through some common scenarios you might face.
+Breeze makes the task of creating your giving statements easy so we put together an article walking you through some common scenarios you might face.
 While you can read the whole article if you'd like, here's a quick navigation to jump to the most applicable part of the page for your own context.

 Table of Contents